 Aircraft noise is an inevitable by-product of aircraft operations.
 In Australia there are a range of legislative and other controls to manage the impact of aircraft noise.

-The following links provide information on the Department of Infrastructure and Regional Development's work in this area.
+The following links provide information on the department's work in this area.

 This section contains information about aircraft noise regulations, permit application forms and guidelines for the operation of adventure flights.

-This section provides information about the Sydney and Adelaide Aircraft Noise Insulation Programs.
+This section provides information about the Sydney and Adelaide Aircraft Noise Insulation Programmes.

 Aircraft Noise Complaints

 If there are specific flights or noise concerns you would like to discuss further, these can be raised with Airservices Australia via its Noise Complaint and Information Service (NCIS).
 The NCIS can also provide more detailed information about current and historical aircraft movements.
 The NCIS can be contacted:

 - by phone on 1800 802 584 (freecall); or

 AS2021 provides an assessment of potential aircraft noise exposure around airports based on the Australian Noise Exposure Forecast (ANEF) system and is widely referred to in guiding strategic land use planning in the vicinity of airports.

 In March 2015 Standards Australia released the revised Standard AS2021-2015.
 This revision includes updated aircraft tables and advice about the development and endorsement processes for Australian Noise Exposure Forecasts.